Renewal and Refinancing #Mortgage Basics

 If your payments have become unmanageable, changing your amortization can help you lower your mortgage payments and free up your cash flow.
 The longer you extend your amortization, however, will mean a higher interest carrying cost over the life of the mortgage.

-Accessing the equity in your home
+Accessing the Equity in Your Home

 In a healthy housing market, your equity increases as you pay your mortgage.
 If you decide to access some of the equity in your property, refinancing is a valuable way of doing so.
-With refinancing, you can access some or all of the built-up equity in your home and then use that money toward home renovations, purchasing another home, your child’s education, starting a business, or any other purpose.
+With a refinance, you can access some or all of the built-up equity in your home and then use that money toward home renovations, purchasing another home, your child’s education, starting a business, or any other purpose.

-Refinancing to consolidate debt
+Refinancing to Consolidate Debt

 Generally, mortgages have lower interest rates than other forms of debt, like credit cards, unsecured loans, or second mortgages.
 A popular reason to refinance is to use some of the equity in your home to consolidate and pay off higher-interest debts.
 That way, you’ll only have one lower-interest monthly payment rather than multiple high-interest debt payments each month, saving you money in the long run.